Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

 • Manufacturer’s guidelines for Child safety seat Use

-Installing Child Seats Correctly:
+Installing Child Seats Correctly

-Next, position the seat in the back seat of the car and secure it using either the vehicle’s seat belt or the lower anchors and tethers for kids (LATCH) system.
-Make sure the seat is tightly secured and does not move more than an inch in any direction.
+To install a car safety seat correctly, start by reading the car seat manual thoroughly and familiarizing yourself with the specific instructions for your seat model.
+Next, position the seat in the back seat of the car, never in the front seat if an active airbag is present, and secure it using either the vehicle’s seat belt or the LATCH system (lower anchors and tethers for kids).
+Make sure the seat does not move more than one inch in any direction when tested.

 • Always consult the owner’s manual before installing any type of car seat or booster seat in your vehicle.